-Mixed Multi-Unit Combinatorial Auctions offer a high potential to be employed for the automated assembly of supply chains of agents offering goods and services.
-Their winner determination problem is an NP-hard problem that can be mapped into an integer program.
-Nonetheless, the computational cost of the current solution hinders the application of mixed multi-unit combinatorial auctions to realistic scenarios.
-In this paper we propose a new integer program for mixed multi-unit combinatorial auctions that severely simplifies the problem by taking advantage of the topological characteristics of the winner determination problem.
-Furthermore, we provide empirical evidence showing that the new IP allows to cope with much larger supply chain formation scenarios.
+Abstract.
+Mixed Multi-Unit Combinatorial Auctions (MMUCA) offer a high potential to automate assembly of supply chains of agents offering goods and services.
+Their winner determination problem (WDP) is an NP-hard problem that can be mapped into an integer program.
+Nonetheless, the computational cost of the current solution hinders the application of MMUCAs to realistic scenarios.
+Here we propose a new integer program for MMUCAs that severely simplifies the problem by taking advantage of the topological characteristics of the WDP.